 6. Artery Gear Fusion

-Artery Gear Fusion is a recent release but one that borrows and arguably improves on a lot of mechanics found in Epic Seven.
+Artery Gear Fusion is a game that borrows and arguably improves on a lot of mechanics found in Epic Seven.

 Other quality of life improvements include gear substat swapping, skins with unique animations, skippable animations, free unequipping of gear, and the ability to turn certain skills on and off.